Pipeline treatments for presbyopia, myopia, and demodex are expanding rapidly

 Demodex and blepharitis

 A number of treatments are available to treat mites.
-These include lotilaner drop (Tarsus Pharmaceuticals) applied twice daily; spinosad (APT-001, Aperta Biosciences), an unguent for blepharitis; ivermectin, a topical possibly weekly application, for Demodex.
+These include Lotilaner ophthalmic solution, 0.25% (Tarsus Pharmaceuticals) applied twice daily; spinosad (APT-001, Aperta Biosciences), an unguent for blepharitis; ivermectin, a topical possibly weekly application, for Demodex.

 Selenium sulfide (Azura Ophthalmics) has a positive effect on meibomian gland obstruction and was reported to improve the glands by more than 30% in contact lens wearers following treatment for 6 weeks.5 It is an unguent applied twice weekly for blepharitis, meibomian gland dysfunction and contact lens dryness.